unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/webhook-trigger.md

 }
 ```

-Looking at the sample payload, the main message data is bested in the "data" object.
+Looking at the sample payload, the main message data is contained in the "data" object.
 Hence, we just need to access and return this "data" object in the webhook_notification block output.
 This output is then processed in through the trigger into the recipe as a job.
+You can always configure this in the webhook_notification block to extract as much or as little from the payload object.

 ```ruby
 webhook_notification: lambda do |input, payload|